MakoWish/aduc_for_linux/README.md

 ## Configuration

-The app stores settings in:
+The app stores some preference settings in:

 - `~/.config/aduc-linux/settings.json`